Feeling Overwhelmed? – Effective Ways To Prevent Overloading Yourself

 It never ends.
 Everything demands our attention and demands it immediately.
 We train ourselves for “fight or flight” responses and we pay the price.

-Mental and emotional overload from the daily stressors manifests itself in tension, anxiety, depression, insomnia, high blood pressure, a lowered immune system and more colds and illnesses.
+Mental and emotional overload from the daily stress can manifest itself in tension, anxiety, depression, insomnia, high blood pressure, a lowered immune system and more colds and illnesses.
 Summarizing a Mayo Clinic study: Chronic stress puts your health at risk.

-We cannot change the world and the speed at which it works.
+We cannot change the world and the speed at which it runs.
 What we can control is our response to the stimulus.
 Some points to ponder:

 - Take time to breathe and be in the moment.
 Concentrate on one task at a time.
 Do not rush to check every email, every text, every time your smartphone dings.
 Set a time to look at social media and email and stick to it (obviously, this wouldn’t apply in emergency situations).

 - Find ways to relax.
 If you are a compulsive scheduler, put YOURSELF on your schedule for some R&R. Find the time, or make the time.
 If your passion is hitting golf balls, do it.
 If that means knitting, do it.
 If that means joining us at Fred Astaire Dance Studios for ballroom dance classes or one of our great practice or themed parties (and we know it does), do it.
 You will be refreshed by concentrating on yourself and not so many externals.

 - Dancing, of course, means music.
 And music is also a wonderful stress-buster.
 Whether you prefer light jazz, or gospel, salsa or classical, music that touches your spirit will allow you to decompress.
 And if you like music with a faster pace, put those headphones on and dance wherever you are, as if no one is watching.
 Dancing stimulates the brain to produce endorphins, the “feel good” chemical that can help lower stress and brighten your perception of the world.